 Today, we will be looking at the arguments for and against solar powered roof ventilators and whirlybirds.

-In order to move enough air to make a difference to the temperature in the roof space in average Australian home – at an airflow capacity of approx. 100 cbm/h per unit – anything less than 10 whirlybirds for a house is unlikely to make a noticeable difference to both the roof space temperature and the amount of heat radiating through the ceiling into the house.
+To move enough air to make a difference to the temperature in the roof space in the average Australian home – at an airflow capacity of approx 100 cbm/h per unit – anything less than 10 whirlybirds for a house is unlikely to make a noticeable difference to either the roof space temperature or the amount of heat radiating through the ceiling into the house.

-If you look at the cost of purchasing 10 whirlybirds (whirlygig) vs one solar powered roof ventilator – the numbers don’t stack up very favorably for the whirlybirds – especially not if you have to pay to install them.
-The solar powered roof ventilators are far more valuable if you need power and want to make a serious difference to the air flow changes within your house hold or business.
+If you look at the cost of purchasing 10 whirlybirds (whirlygig) vs one solar-powered roof ventilator – the numbers don’t stack up very favourably for the whirlybirds – especially not if you have to pay to install them.
+The solar-powered roof ventilators are far more valuable if you need power and want to make a serious difference to the airflow changes within your home or business.

 If you’re still interested in finding out more about “Do Whirlybirds Work?” then you can find a number of useful websites online.
 I would excercise caution if the site belongs to a ventillation company that is trying to sell you their product.